alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - maneuvrepenalty should only nerf dodge (❌)
 - Add Staffs: each staff has 1 ability that has charges with max charges that need arcana too charge (❌)
 - Add Robes: that do cool stuff, worst case just +1 to spell cast test (❌)
+- Instead of Rations just have a supplies count/item (❌)

 ### Combat Mechanics

+- Try out different Initiative mechanics, mainly copy a version of the shadow of the demon lord system (❌)
+    - essentially, monsters always go first, players after unless they use a special reaction (❌)
+    - also requires new reactions. (❌)
+    - also requires all turn based ability to change so that they last until end of a round. (❌)
 - Remove cosmic damage type (❌)
 - Deaths Door should have more tension (❌)
-- Rework Cover so it works with ther not being any attacks (only give DODGE bonus) (❌)
+- Rework all circumstancial bonuses so it works with ther not being any attacks (only give DODGE bonus) (❌)
     - Only have 2 types of Cover small/large (❌)
-    - rework concealment to work with new impl.  (❌)
+    - rework concealment to work with new impl (potentially make a d100 roll)  (❌)
 - Remove unneded stuff: high ground/low gound (❌)
 - You can wake up from unconcious during combat (❌)

 - Rework Status Effects so they work with changes to remove Attacks (❌)
+    - remove reduntant status effect

 ### Adventure Mechanics

 - Are the climbing, swimming, fyling rules really necesarry? (❌)
 - Remvoe that Falling stuff, just have the damage table remaining (❌)

-- Add complete Injury Table, with different Damage Type categories (❌)
-    - Should only happen at Deaths Door
+- travel distance should be reworked to be simpler and work more with the travel mechanics below (❌)

+- For Long Rests in dangerous area, generate a table that is communicated to the players for long rest dangers (❌)
+    - should also include a non-combat or distrubt option, just maybe something went wrong
+- Extended Long Rest should be 1 week minimum (❌)
+    - add possibilities for stuff to do which the players can pick and choose (❌)

 - Proper travel mechanic that includes the following: (❌)
     - One day Travel mechanic, should be similar to Delve from Heart (❌)